frocher/luskad-mcp/README.md

 - npm or yarn
 - Cursor, Windsurf, Claude Desktop or another MCP Client

+You also need to create an account on [luskad.com application](https://app.luskad.com) and generate your API token.

 ## Getting started

 ### Install in Cursor